-Typical building elements to express this are exposed beams and rafter tails, large windows and the use of natural materials such as stone and wood.
-Rather than porches, Rustic Contemporary homes generally have a portico entry, with either a solid roof or pergola feature.
+Typical building elements to express this are exposed beams and rafter tails, large windows and the use of natural materials such as stone and wood (Hardie fiber cement (or other of equal or better quality) panel and lap siding are allowed).
+Many Rustic Contemporary homes may have a portico entry, though some may have a porch-like patio area, with either a solid roof or pergola feature.
 It sets off the door opening and makes a statement of welcome.